 Bees around the world are dying off, a mysterious phenomenon that has been dubbed colony collapse disorder.
 Although a lot of potential causes have been theoretically linked to these mass die-offs, fewer direct links have been conclusively established.
 Two new studies, however, have shed some additional light on the subject.

-The first study, published this past July in the journal PLoS One, linked a mix of pesticides and fungicides to bees' inability to fight off a common gut parasite called Nosema ceranae.
+The first study, published in the journal PLoS One, linked a mix of pesticides and fungicides to bees' inability to fight off a common gut parasite called Nosema ceranae.
 The bees encountered these chemicals while pollinating agricultural crops, including blueberry, cranberry, cucumber, pumpkin and watermelon, and then linked the collapse of a colony to the pollen the bees carried back to their nests.
 Interestingly, the study found that bees often collected pollen not from the crops themselves but from other nearby flowers.

 The study contrasted with the school of the thought that fungicides did not harm bees.
 "While fungicides are typically seen as fairly safe for honey bees," the authors wrote, "we found an increased probability of Nosema infection in bees that consumed pollen with a higher fungicide load.
 Our results highlight a need for research on sub-lethal effects of fungicides and other chemicals that bees placed in an agricultural setting are exposed to."